TrinhJasmineTran/TrinhJasmineTran/README.md

 ### Welcome, this is Trinh (Jasmine) 🌱
 - 🎓 St. Olaf College '23 (BA in Quantitative Economics, Data Science, & Management Studies)
 - 👩🏻‍💻 Talks about marketing, data, & strategy
-- ☀️ Learning to be a real BA/DA
+- ☀️ Becoming a real BA/DA
 - 🇺🇸 at mind, 🇻🇳 at heart
 - 📩 Email: tranlequetrinh2724@gmail.com